 Tourism Events Grant Funding

-The 2023 City of Kirkland Tourism Grant Funding Program is now open for applications.
+The 2023 Tourism Grant Funding Application Window is now Closed

 2023 Tourism Event Funding Grant Application Process Schedule